kitedu/programming-paradigms/README.md

 Programmierparadigmen
 =====================

-More information in the subfolders
+Ready to use docker images for all covered languages like X10, Prolog Scala...
+More information and examples in the subfolders.

 ### Getting started with docker